 to raise the boom at the end of the day -

 their thing all over your cockpit.

-"When fully unfurled the clew rides up high enough that you get a much better view forward.
+"Even when fully unfurled the 130 rides up high enough that you get a much better view forward.
 The window is hardly necessary."

 A 175% furling genoa is standard on all Rhodes so that you can have a storm jib or a working jib or a genoa with a simple line adjustment.
 With so many Rhodies moving beyond fair weather sailing, an interest in an additional, optional 130% genoa has been growing: "Mac invited me to try out his new 130 genoa he just got from GB.
 I've always been an advocate of the 175 even though it's rare that the monster is completely unfurled.
 I may have to rethink that.
 If a smaller sail is better for 80% of your needs then it probably makes sense."